-A Wail.
+A Wall.

-The leader in the New York Witness, of June 20th, is a wall so decided and despairing in tone as to demand more than a hasty hearing.
-I pick from it these sentences, "With unnecessarily expensive churches, showy rituals, and other heartless things, we consume our energies and our money.
+The leader in the New York Witness, of June 20th, is a wall so decided and despairing in tone as to demand more than a heaty hearing.
+I pick from it these sentences, unnecessarily expensive churches, showy ritu-als, and other heartless things, we confude our energies and our money.
 Our missionaries in the Territories are picking cranberries for a living, or longing for an eleemosynary box of clothing, while we are surfeiting ourselves in sinful luxuries.
-How is it that the followers of Mahomet are sweeping over the Eastern world with their false doctrines, gathering multitudes within its folds, while the divine things of Christ the Lord are rejected?
+How is it that the followers of Mahomet are aweeping over the Eastern world with their false doctrines, gathering multitudes within its folds, while the divine things of Christ the Lord are rejected?
 It can not be altogether on account of the perverseness of human nature.
 We fear the true cause is to be found in the indifference and lukewarmness of the church.
-The church in re-cent times, with its ritualisms, its operatic music, its heartless, pointless essays, and the ex-travagances and vanity which it displays, have no charms for the common people or common sense.
+The church in recent times, with its ritualisms, its operatic music, its heartless, pointless essays, and the extravagances and vanity which it displays, have no charms for the common people or common sense.
 We have lost the path, we have got into an enfeebling atmosphere, we are in the valley of ivy and dead bones."
-What overwhelming deductions may be drawn from those
+What overwhelming deductions may be drawn from those sentences.
 In the course of this lamentation Romanism and Infidelity are called "twin agencies of degradation."
-Wonderful intellectual incapacity to be found in an editor who presides over a widely circulated newspaper.
-Men, dear Dougall, believe what they are forced to
+Wonderful intellectual incadegradation." pacity to be found in an editor who presides over a widely circulated newspaper.
+Men, dear Dougall, believe what they are forced to belleve.

 Among my acquaintances, the Infidels, such as believe that there is no life beyond the grave, are the most practical, exacting men.
-They require demonstrations to follow statements.
-These men, I know, live under a cloud.
+They require demonstrations to follow state ments.
+These men.
+I know, live under a cloud.
 The grave is cheerless, they would look beyond, but the vail is not rent.
-Because of the inability of orthodoxy to furnish evidence. dence of immortality, it hurls Infidel at their heads, Christianity associating degradation with the term.
+Because of the inability of orthodoxy to furnish evidence of immortality, it hurls Infidel at their heads, Christianity associating degradation with the term.
 Listen to the conversation: Dougall:-You are an agency of degradation because an Infidel.

-Infidel:-I am not an Infidel from choice but facts and circumstances have made me one.
-But as you claim to have other proof, produce that Mr. Dougall will suggest, attended church, read the Bible, been through revivals, and some of them were once enthusiastic church members; yet, notwithstanding all, they failed to get hold of positive evidence.
-And now, because credulity does not enslave them, because they are too honest to bow down canting hypocrites, they are affectionately styled "agencies of degradation."
-Dear Dougall, you edit a Christian newspaper, but the name is better than the game.
+Infidel:-I am not an Infidel from choice, but facts and circumstances have made me one.
+But as you claim to have other proof, produce that Mr. Dougall will suggest, attended church, read the Bible, been through revivals, and some of them were once enthusiastic church members, yet, not withstanding all, they failed to get hold of positive evidence.
+And now, because creduity does not ensisve them, because they are too honest to-bow down canting hypocrites, they are affectionately styled agencies of degradation.
+Dear Dougall, ou edit a Coristian newspaper, but the name better than the game.

-Dougall:-Easy enough.
+Dougall.-Fasy enough.

-But right here starts in this very insbility.
+But right here starts in this very inability.

-These men have been through the full course
+here men have been through the full course

-Such a wail as this that goes out in the Wiffeld, the sentiments uttered by some of the members of the Evangelical Alliance, the boldness of Beecher and Swing,-all from Christian headquarters,-mean something or nothing-which?
-Do they not mean that the people are turning to a religion not dependent upon a read the Bible, been through revivals, and turning to a religion not dependent upon a church that "has no charms for the common people or common sence?"
+Such a waii as this that goes out in the Witness, the sentiments uttered by some of the members of the Evangelical Alliance, the boldness of Beecher and Swing, -all from Christian headquarters, - mean something or nothingwhich!
+Do they not mean that the people are turning to a religion not dependent upon a church that " has no charms for the common people or common sense?"

-M. L. SALEY.
-Earlylle, N. Y.
+M. L. SALRY.
+Earlville, N. Y.

-Is God an Organic Boing?
+Is God an Organic Being?